FAQ

 What can I do if my referee prefers to forward the recommendation letter directly to the university?

-If your referee prefers to send the recommendation directly to the university, s/he can upload it using the following link.
-In this case, please upload a note in the required field in STiNE.
+In this case, please do not forget to upload a note in the designated field in STiNE.
 Make sure that the references reach us in time.

 What happens after my application is successful?